Download Haida Gwaii (Queen Charlotte Islands) Detailed Itinerary

 Day 3: Depart Moresby Camp

-After breakfast, we depart Moresby Camp aboard Island Roamer and head west, out Cumshewa Inlet.
+After breakfast, we depart Moresby Camp aboard SV Island Solitude and head west, out Cumshewa Inlet.
 If the winds are favorable we will sail, but among the islands we often need to motor until we reach more open waters.

 Day 4: Sailing in the Queen Charlotte Islands - Tanu, Lyell Island